-If a legal practitioner's account is in order, Legal Aid SA will pay the legal practitioner who has been instructed.
+If a legal practitioner's account is in order, Legal Aid SA will pay the legal practitioner who has been instructed, if they are in possession of a valid tax clearance certificate from SARS.
 This practitioner must then pay other service providers involved in the case, such as the correspondent, advocate or witnesses.